 Archaeology has a fascination that attracts students through stories of spectacular discoveries ranging from paleolithic humans to fabulous tombs (pyramids), amazing temples (Mayan cities), and precious objects (King Tut's mask) and through romanticized movies like The Mummy, Indiana Jones, and the Lara Croft series.

-Archaeology at Calvin College is designed to penetrate that husk of archaeological myth to introduce students to the serious scientific practices that make up the profession.
+Archaeology at Calvin University is designed to penetrate that husk of archaeological myth to introduce students to the serious scientific practices that make up the profession.
 The program will move you from the aura of discovery and treasure hunting to the serious techniques of excavation, analysis, and presentation of results, which are moving increasingly into the worlds of the scientific laboratory and computer programming.

 Our goal is not the unearthing of treasure but answers to more significant and, yes, more interesting questions: How can the material remains people left behind tell us how they lived?
 And what meaning did their lives have as individuals and social groups?